 Expect some swelling and pain for the first 48 hours after surgery.

-Excessive swelling may indicate a hematoma or seroma, and if this becomes prominent, contact your physician. .
-Likely Dr. Kelsch may have instructed you to wear a pressure dressing which is designed to prevent a hematoma.
+Excessive swelling may indicate a hematoma or seroma, and if this becomes prominent, contact your physician.
+Likely Dr. Kelsch will have instructed you to wear a pressure dressing which is designed to prevent a hematoma.
 Please wear as instructed.